LofiMonk/bot-topia/README.md

 ## Special Thanks

-Dr.Sonic, otakonz, GS.Dev
+Dr.Sonic, otakonz, GS.Dev, freeHellfire

-This is an addon for Minecraft Bedrock made with [.Bridge](https://github.com/bridge-core/bridge.)
+This is an addon for Minecraft Bedrock made with [Bridge.](https://github.com/bridge-core/bridge.)